5 minute read

 Great, It’s Finally Time To Re-Open Your Business – Now What?

-When your brick-and-mortar business is able to reopen its doors, you may not necessarily be in a position to get back to business.
+When your brick-and-mortar business is able to reopen its doors, you may not necessarily be in a position to get back to business or marketing.
 Customers and employees wary of being exposed to coronavirus may worry about being in an enclosed space with other people.
 Furthermore, many of your customers are straining to keep their own business or lives afloat as they are in the wake of a crumbling economy.
 Consumers do not currently have the budget to spend exorbitant amounts of money and for a business, it takes money to make money.

 While Buyer Activity Continues To Increase, Businesses Are Fumbling To Engage Effectively